-- ¼ cup pineapple or orange juice
+- 1/4 cup pineapple or orange juice

-- 2 tablespoons soy sauce
+- 2 tablespoons soy sauce or amino acids

 - 2 teaspoons kosher salt

-- 1 jalapeno, seeds and stems included
+- 1 jalapeno seeds and stems included

 - 1 teaspoon pepper

-- ½ teaspoon freshly ground nutmeg
+- 1/2 teaspoon freshly ground nutmeg

-- ½ teaspoon allspice
+- 1/2 teaspoon allspice

-- 2 sprigs fresh thyme (stems removed)
+- 2 sprigs fresh thyme stems removed

 - 2 tablespoons apple cider vinegar

-- For the pork:
+For the Jerk Pork

-- 2 cups fresh pineapple tidbits (or canned in 100%, well drained)
+- 2 cups fresh pineapple tidbits or canned in 100%, well drained

-- 1 small red pepper, diced
+- 1 small red pepper diced

-- 1 small yellow pepper, diced
+- 1 small yellow pepper diced

-- 1 red onion, minced
+- 1 red onion minced

 - 1 tablespoon freshly grated ginger